adaptlearning/adapt-contrib-assessmentResults/README.md

 >**button** (string): Text that appears on the retry button.

 >**feedback** (string): This text is displayed only when both **_allowRetry** is `true` and more attempts remain ([configured in adapt-contrib-assessment](https://github.com/adaptlearning/adapt-contrib-assessment#attributes)).
 It may make use of the following variables: `{{attemptsSpent}}`, `{{attempts}}`, `{{attemptsLeft}}`, `{{score}}`, `{{scoreAsPercent}}` and `{{maxScore}}`.
 These values are populated with data supplied by [adapt-contrib-assessment](https://github.com/adaptlearning/adapt-contrib-assessment#attributes). `{{{feedback}}}`, representing the feedback assigned to the appropriate band within this component, is also allowed.

+**_routeToAssessment** (boolean): Determines whether the user should be redirected back (or scrolled up) to the assessment for another attempt when the retry button is clicked.

 **_completionBody** (string): This text overwrites the standard **body** attribute upon completion of the assessment.
 It may make use of the following variables: `{{attemptsSpent}}`, `{{attempts}}`, `{{attemptsLeft}}`, `{{score}}`, `{{scoreAsPercent}}` and `{{maxScore}}`.
 The variable `{{{feedback}}}`, representing the feedback assigned to the appropriate band, is also allowed.